-Summer is upon us, and I am home with a 3 year old and a 1 year old.
-I was REALLY struggling with with how to get my children (and me, quite frankly) motivated to learn this summer instead of begging for screen time and snacks.
+Summer is upon us, and I am home with young kids- one pre reader.
+I was REALLY struggling with how to get my children (and me, quite frankly) motivated to learn this summer instead of begging for screen time and snacks.

 So when the publisher provided me a copy of “100 Fun and Easy Learning Games For Kids” (affiliate) by former teachers Amanda Boyarishinov and Kim Vij from The Educator’s Spin On It, I was super excited about the possibilities to reignite our learning at home.
-I wasn’t sure how the activities in the book would dovetail with our overall goal here at Casa Pura Vida of Speaking Spanish using the Minority Language at Home ([email protected]) strategy.
-But can I just say…

 Um.
 This is the most amazing kid’s learning book, and I’ve already told anyone and everyone who will listen just how much I love it!
 I’ll give you three reasons why, an overview of how we use it in Spanish – and a preview of one of my favorite games in the book!